|

 Willie J. Miller, Jr.

-Mr. Miller joined Kraft Foods Global, Inc. in 2007 as Senior Vice President and Deputy General Counsel, Corporate with responsibility for managing Kraft's corporate legal activities.
-Prior to joining Kraft, Mr. Miller was a partner in the Chicago law firm Vedder, Price, Kaufman & Kamholz, P.C. as a member of the firm's Financial Institutions and Finance and Transactions Groups.
-Before joining Vedder Price, Mr. Miller was in the legal department of LaSalle National Corporation for 25 years where for the last six years he served as Executive Vice President and Chief Legal Officer.
-In his capacity as Chief Legal Officer, Mr. Miller led and managed the corporation's legal department consisting of 65+ attorneys and over 30 administrative and paralegal staff.
+Willie Miller joined Kraft Foods Global, Inc. in 2007 as Senior Vice President and Deputy General Counsel, Corporate with responsibility for managing Kraft's corporate legal activities.
+Prior to joining Kraft, Willie was a partner in the Chicago law firm Vedder, Price, Kaufman & Kamholz, P.C. as a member of the firm's Financial Institutions and Finance and Transactions Groups.
+Before joining Vedder Price, Willie was in the legal department of LaSalle National Corporation for 25 years where for the last six years he served as Executive Vice President and Chief Legal Officer.
+In his capacity as Chief Legal Officer, Willie led and managed the corporation's legal department consisting of 65+ attorneys and over 30 administrative and paralegal staff.
 He was largely responsible for the transformation and growth of the bank's internal law department.
-As a member of the senior management team, Mr. Miller was involved in the strategic direction of LaSalle's growth throughout the Midwest.
+As a member of the senior management team, Willie was involved in the strategic direction of LaSalle's growth throughout the Midwest.

 Terrence M. Murphy